Atanas-Kolev/DJi-RC231-ControllerDriver/README.md

-I wanted to use my Mavic 2 air controller with simulators but it wasn't supported.
+I wanted to use my DJI Mavic 2 Air controller with simulators but it wasn't supported.

 The script reads serially from the controller and emulates as an xbox controller